 - South Campus

 Specific guidelines regarding instruction and requirements for the supervised fieldwork experiences are found in the Illinois Tech Rehabilitation Counseling Education Fieldwork Manual.

-Students initiate doctoral study upon completion of a master's degree and at least one year professional experience post-master's.
-The entry-level master’s degree must have been obtained from a program accredited by the Council on Counseling and Related Education Program (CACREP) or the student must provide satisfactory evidence of coursework meeting CACREP standards prior to beginning the program.
+Students initiate doctoral study upon completion of a master's degree and typically at least one year professional experience post-master's.
+The entry-level master’s degree must have been obtained from a program accredited by CACREP or the student must provide satisfactory evidence of coursework meeting CACREP standards prior to beginning the program.
 Students must have obtained certification as a rehabilitation counselor through the Commission on Rehabilitation Counselor Certification (CRCC) before entering the program and counseling licensure is also highly encouraged.

 All applications are evaluated on the basis of such factors as GPA, GRE, recommendations, and the applicant’s professional statement.
 Admission criteria include (a) academic aptitude for doctoral-level study; (b) previous professional experience; (c) fitness for the profession, including self- awareness and emotional stability; (d) oral and written communication skills; (e) cultural sensitivity and awareness; and (f) potential for scholarship, professional leadership, and advocacy.
 Finalists will be contacted for a personal interview.
-Applications are only accepted for a Fall-term start, and supporting documents must be received by March 15.
+Applications are usually accepted for a Fall-term start, and supporting documents must be received by March 15.
 Minimum requirements for admission include:

 - Master's degree in Rehabilitation Counseling with at least one year of post-master's work experience in the field